 The vehicle and system design subjects (16.82 and 16.83) require student teams to apply their undergraduate knowledge to the design of an aircraft or spacecraft system.
-One of these two subjects is required and is typically taken in the second term of the junior year or in the senior year.
+One of these two subjects is required and is typically taken in the second term of the third year or in the fourth year.
 Students are expected to complete at least two professional area or concentration subjects to be allowed in 16.82 or 16.83, both of which also satisfy the Institute CI-M (Communication Intensive Subject in the Major) requirement.
 The rest of the capstone requirement is met by one of three 18-unit subjects or subject sequences: 16.621 and 16.622 Experimental Projects I and II; or 16.821 Flight Vehicle Development; or 16.831 Space Systems Development.
 These sequences satisfy the Institute Laboratory as well as CI-M requirements.
 In 16.821 and 16.831 students build and operate the vehicles or systems developed in 16.82 and 16.83.
 In 16.621/16.622, students conceive, design, and execute an original experimental research project in collaboration with a partner and a faculty advisor.